BuddhiWathsala/operator-katakoda/distributed-stateful-deployment/step2.md

 `kubectl get pods`{{execute}}

-Make sure the all the following 4 pods are up and running,
+Make sure the all the following 4 pods are up and running.

 ```sh
 $ kubectl get pods